 Great Western Trail to Layton PeakYou can make a loop hike using this trail for the ascent, bag Layton and Thurston peaks, then descend via the Kay's Creek Ridge Trail.
-The Great Western trail route is a nice trail created by the Forest Service -- complete with switchbacks.
-The GW trail is much easier than Kay's Creek Ridge since at one time it was actually cut into the hillside.
-Kay's Creek Ridge's lack of switchbacks makes the trail full of gullies and loose rocks.
+The Great Western trail was originally created by the Forest Service many years ago.
+It has switchbacks and at one time was cut into the hillside.
+The GW trail is much easier to ascend than Kay's Creek Ridge because of the all the switchbacks.
+Kay's Creek Ridge trail goes straight up the mountain and has a lot of loose rocks and gullies.
 The GW trail also has a few undeveloped camping areas and has more shade than the Kay's Creek Ridge Trail.
-You will also have the satisfaction of knowing you've tackled a segment of the famous Wasatch 100 mile race.
+Unfortunately, neither trail is maintained except by a few sporadic locals (author included).
+Long pants are suggested due to areas of overgrowth.

 Getting ThereStart at the Fernwood trail access (same as Community Trail).